 NOTE: The availability of UL-SCH resources for the transmission of the DSR MAC CE follows the same critieria specified in clause 5.4.5.

-An SDU is considered to be associated with a DSR if it has not been transmitted in any MAC PDU and it is associated with the LCG which triggered the DSR and the remaining value of its PDCP discardTimer is below remainingTimeThreshold.
+A PDCP SDU is considered to be associated with a DSR if it has not been transmitted in any MAC PDU and it is associated with the LCH which triggered the DSR and the remaining value of its PDCP discardTimer is below remainingTimeThreshold.

 A MAC PDU shall contain at most one DSR MAC CE.
-The MAC entity shall not include a DSR MAC CE in a MAC PDU if the MAC PDU can accommodate the SDUs associated with all the pending DSRs.
+A MAC PDU shall not contain a DSR MAC CE if it includes all PDCP SDUs associated with all the pending DSRs.

 After a DSR is triggered, it is considered as pending until it is cancelled.
-The MAC entity shall cancel a pending DSR, either when all the SDUs associated with the DSR have been discarded, or when a MAC PDU is transmitted and this MAC PDU includes a DSR MAC CE that contains the delay information of all the SDUs associated with the DSR (as described in the clause 6.1.3.72).
-The MAC entity may cancel a pending DSR when a MAC PDU is transmitted and this MAC PDU includes all the SDUs associated with the DSR but is not sufficient to include the DSR MAC CE and its subheader.
+The MAC entity shall cancel a pending DSR, when all the PDCP SDUs associated with the DSR have been discarded, or when a MAC PDU is transmitted and this MAC PDU includes a DSR MAC CE that contains the delay information of all the PDCP SDUs associated with the DSR (as described in the clause 6.1.3.72), or when a MAC PDU is transmitted and this MAC PDU includes all the PDCP SDUs associated with the DSR.

+NOTE: It is up to UE implementation whether the MAC entity includes a DSR MAC CE in a MAC PDU if the MAC PDU can accommodate all PDCP SDUs associated with all the pending DSRs but is not sufficient to additionally accommodate the DSR MAC CE plus its subheader.

 -------------------------------------- [End of the 2nd ~ 5th changes] ---------------------------------------------